Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Materials and methods

-The homeostatic controller adjusts all conductances using an integration rule described in \cite{o2014cell}.
+The calcium-homeostatic controller adjusts all conductances using an integration rule described in \cite{o2014cell}.
 Let $\bar{g}_i$ denote the conductance of ion channel $i \in [1, N]$, and $m_i$ the corresponding mRNA concentration.
-The dynamics of the homeostatic controller are governed by the following equations:
+The dynamics of the calcium-homeostatic controller are governed by the following equations:

-where $[Ca^{+2}]$ and $[Ca^{+2}]_\mathrm{target}$ represent the intracellular calcium concentration and its target value, respectively.
-In essence, the calcium concentration error is integrated into the mRNA levels, which subsequently modulate the corresponding channel conductances.
-This regulation aims to bring the calcium concentration to its target value, as higher channel conductances (particularly calcium-conducting ones) facilitate greater calcium influx.
+where $[Ca^{+2}]$ and $[Ca^{+2}]_\mathrm{target}$ represent the calcium level and its target value, respectively.
+In essence, the calcium level error is integrated into the mRNA levels, which subsequently modulate the corresponding channel conductances.
+This regulation aims to bring the calcium level to its target value, as higher channel conductances (particularly calcium-conducting ones) facilitate greater calcium influx.
 Starting from any initial condition, this controller drives the cell along a line in conductance space known as the homogeneous scaling line.
 This line passes through both the initial condition and the origin of the conductance space axes.
 Steady-state analysis reveals that the conductance ratios remain invariant, such that $\frac{\bar{g}_i}{\bar{g}_j} = \frac{\tau_j}{\tau_i}$.
-This invariance ensures that the relative scaling of conductances is preserved during homeostatic compensation.
-Consequently, the cell's conductance properties develop along the homogeneous scaling beam defined by these ratios.
+This invariance ensures that the relative scaling of conductances is preserved during calcium-homeostatic compensation.
+Consequently, the cell conductance properties develop along the homogeneous scaling beam defined by these ratios.

-\subsection{\textbf{The neuromodulation controller}}
+\subsection{The neuromodulation controller}

 The neuromodulation controller adjusts a subset of $n$ conductances, denoted as $\bar{g}_\mathrm{mod} \in \reals^n$ with $n < N$, using the algorithm introduced in \cite{fyon2023reliable}.
 This controller employs the concept of Dynamic Input Conductances (DICs) to determine target values for $\bar{g}_\mathrm{mod}$ based on the input neuromodulator concentration, represented as $\bar{g}_0\left([\mathrm{nmod}]\right) \in \reals^n$.
 The error between the target and the current values, $e_\mathrm{mod}$, drives a Proportional-Integral (PI) controller, which updates $\bar{g}_\mathrm{mod}$ to track the desired reference.
 The controller dynamics are described by the following equations: